blomqvist/thesis/Report/report.md

 The main challenge of the project was to find the correct balance and identifying the vital parts for the option handler to operate outside the ICH.
 The CAN communication we had to add came with the risk of flooding the bus.
 This is not desired since the overall response of the system would decrease.
 We only considered adding traffic if it was absolute necessary.
 The signals already present at the CAN-bus was prioritized and utilized to the full extent.
 These signals could simply be sniffed by _listeners_^[Software modules that listens to a specific unit on the CAN bus] without adding traffic to the bus.

-The kernel of the ICH ticks^[Generates interrupt in which kernel and application functions are called] each 1.25 ms. In the MCU2B, the kernel ticks once each 1.0 ms. In both cases the main application loop, including communication instancing, is called once each 20 ms. If the loop is not finished in that time, the truck will stop.
+The kernel of the ICH ticks^[Generates interrupt in which kernel and application functions are called] every 1.25 ms. In the MCU2B, the kernel ticks once each 1.0 ms. In both cases the main application loop, including communication instancing, is called once each 20 ms. If the loop is not finished in that time, the truck will stop.

 This is roughly how the interrupt routine for the kernel works.
 The code is simplified to reflect the gist.